Accessibility

 DISMISSAL FROM ACCESS:HORROR

 Whether you are staff, a volunteer, sponsor, filmmaker, invited guest or ticket holder, all people engaging in this virtual space must adhere to this code of conduct.
-Those who do not adhere to the rules and procedures of Access:Horror or who fail follow the terms of this code of conduct will face possible dismissal from the festival.
+Those who do not adhere to the rules and procedures of Access:Horror or who fail to follow the terms of this code of conduct will face possible dismissal from the festival.
 All incidents involving breach of code of conduct will be reviewed by Access:Horror supervisory staff.
 Possible grounds for dismissal may include, but are not limited to, the following: gross misconduct or insubordination, theft of property or misuse of agency materials, abuse or mistreatment of clients, guests, staff or other volunteers, failure to abide by agency policies and procedures, any form of harassment or assault.